Why relations are better than objects

 In the database community it has been conventional wisdom for nearly half a century now (basically since the invention of the relational model) that in designing your database schema you should be careful to avoid any kind of redundancy.
 That's what database normalization theory is all about.
 For some unfathomable reason, the same kind of thinking is never (or almost never) applied to software construction, even though it would be as beneficial (possibly even more so) as it is for databases.
 So, before we countinue our discussion, it's a good idea to talk a bit about redundancy, and to explain what's so harmful about it.

 The simplest form of redundancy is when a given piece of information is stored in more than one place.
 In a relational database, it may for example appear in multiple rows of the same table if the database is not normalized.
 In an object model, it may be stored inside different objects, or it may appear in slightly subtler forms (see the

 This type of redundancy causes two main problems.
 The first one is that if a piece of information is stored in multiple locations, those locations have to be kept in sync: every time you update one of them, you've to update all of them, or you'll put your dataset in an inconsistent state.
 While consistency is no guarantee of correctness, the former is certainly a prerequisite for the latter.
 So getting rid of redundancy increases the reliability of your code by avoiding an entire class of bugs.

-The second main reason that makes redundancy harmful, one that is more relevant to software construction than database systems, is that having to update a piece of information that is stored in multiple locations requires more work, which makes your code more complex than it should be.
+The second main reason that makes redundancy harmful, one that is more relevant to software construction than database design, is that having to update a piece of information that is stored in multiple locations requires more work, which makes your code more complex than it should be.
 This is especially true for object systems, where these redundant pieces of data may be scattered all over a difficult-to-navigate object graph, and where an artificial barrier like encapsulation often stands in the way.